 - You may put on some gloves but coconut oil is safe for both you and your pets.
 So, thoroughly rub oil to the roots of your pet’s hair.

-- For better outcomes in treating the fleas and fragrance, you can add some lemon, citronella, lavender, tea tree, or peppermint oils.
+- For better outcomes in treating fleas and fragrances, you can add some lemon, citronella, lavender, tea tree, or peppermint oils.

-Let the oil settle and do it magic on the pet’s fur for about 8-15 hours or over-night for that matter.
+Let the oil settle and do its magic on the pet’s fur for about 8-15 hours or overnight for that matter.
 But for dogs that sleep on the bed, you’ll notice that the dog hair sheets will be oily and you’ll need to use the pet shampoo.

-Finally, comb the pet’s hair using an electronic flea comb one you’re done rinsing the oil since this will help remove most of the bugs that’ll be restricted in movement or even suffocating.
+Finally, comb the pet’s hair using an electronic flea comb once you’re done rinsing the oil since this will help remove most of the bugs that’ll be restricted in movement or even suffocating.